 This creamy sun dried tomato chicken and spinach recipe is about to become a staple in your kitchen.
-This one pan recipe is so easy to make in just 15 minutes and is such a rich and creamy meal that is full of Tuscan flavour.
-The sauce is made with sun dried tomatoes, cashews and coconut milk to keep it dairy free and it’s naturally paleo and Whole30 compliant too.
+This one pan meal is so easy to make in just 15 minutes and is so rich and creamy.
+The sauce is made with sun dried tomatoes, cashews, and coconut milk, and this healthy meal is also paleo and Whole30 compliant too.

 Why you will love this recipe:

 - It tastes incredible!
 This tuscan chicken recipe has the most rich and creamy flavour.
 The combination of sun dried tomatoes, cashews, coconut milk and spices creates the most dreamy sauce that is combined with diced chicken breasts, olives and spinach to make it a delicious complete meal.

 - It's so easy to make!
 It's ready in just 15 minutes!

 - Because it's made in one pan the clean up is so quick and easy.

 - It's made with no cream and no dairy, but you'd never know it.